thomasnield/katacoda-scenarios/oreilly-introduction-to-regular-expressions-03-quantifiers/unlimited.md

 ## 1 or More Repetitions

 Take a quantifier that specifies we need a minimum of one instance of a pattern, but will take as many repetitions that exist after that.
-Below we capture sequences that repeat at least once:
+Below we capture `[XYZ]` and `[0-9]` sequences that repeat at least once:

 `match(regex="[XYZ]{1,}", str="Z")`{{execute}}